 The embankment slopes were observed to be in fair condition.
 Signs of ground movement, such as sloughing or sliding, cracking, subsidence, or bulging, were not observed on the embankment slopes.
-Evidence of significant or excessive erosion or slope deterioration was not observed on the embankment slopes.
-Minor rilling was observed on the embankment slopes.
+Evidence of significant wind and water erosion was observed on the embankment slopes near the northeast corner of the facility.
+Appendix A shows the approximate area exhibiting significant wind and water erosion at the time of the visual observation.
+Evidence of significant wind and water erosion included reduced cover soil thickness on the embankment slope, wind-deposited soil and CCR particles on the embankment slope, and accumulation of cover soil near the toe of the embankment slope in the indicated area.
+The wind and water erosion does not currently pose a threat to structural stability, but it should be addressed as part of facility closure, including verification of adequate cover soil thickness.
+Minor rilling was also observed on the embankment slopes, with the largest rills near the west end of the south embankment slope.
 The rilling does not currently pose a threat to structural stability, but it should be monitored and addressed if it becomes significant or excessive.
-Golder recommended that rill repair efforts be deferred until the rills become more severe or a reseeding attempt is planned, as repair efforts would disturb the vegetation and the crust remaining from the most recent hydraulic mulch application.
+Golder recommends that rill repair efforts be deferred until the rills become more severe or a reseeding attempt is planned, as repair efforts would disturb the vegetation and the crust remaining from the most recent hydraulic mulch application.

-Native vegetation is present on the embankment slopes, but establishment of a mature vegetative community is challenging with the climatic conditions at the site.
+Native vegetation is present on the embankment slopes, but establishment of a mature vegetative community is challenging given the climatic conditions at the site.
 Unusually poor or thriving vegetative growth was not observed on the embankment slopes, but there was generally less vegetative coverage on the south embankment slope than on the east embankment slope due to the southern aspect.
-No trees or woody vegetation were observed on the embankment slopes.
-Minor animal burrowing was observed on the east embankment slope.
-The animal burrowing does not currently pose a threat to structural stability, but it should be monitored and addressed if it becomes significant or excessive.
+No trees were observed on the embankment slopes.
+Active animal burrows were not observed on the embankment slopes.
 The typical condition of the embankment slopes is depicted in Photograph 3.